ThatConference/that-website/markdown/faq.md

 **A:** That's a bummer you can't attend anymore.
 If you can find someone to take your paid ticket, it can be transferred using the link in your ticket receipt email.
 If you encounter any issues doing this, email us at hello@thatconference.com.
 If you absolutely cannot find anyone to transfer your ticket to, all cancellations will need to be initiated with an email to hello@thatconference.com.
 Refunds will not be issued for requests received after July 4th.
-Please note that a processing fee will be applied per ticket refund as follows: - $30 processing fee for all Professional tickets ( 4 day, 3 day, 3 day- no food) - $10 processing fee for Pre-Conference, Family, and Pig Roast Only tickets
+Please note that a processing fee will be applied per ticket refund as follows: - $30 processing fee for all Professional tickets ( 4 day, 3 day, 3 day- no food) - $10 processing fee for Pre-Conference, Family, and Pig Roast Only tickets.

 <a href="#q6" name="q6">**Q: Can I grab a soda or coffee if I don't have a food ticket?**</a>

-**A:** Unfortunately no. The beverages are tied to the food ticket.
+**A:** Unfortunately, no. The beverages are tied to the food ticket.
 There is ice water provided through out the conference for all to enjoy.

 <a href="#q7" name="q7">**Q: I have a food ticket.
 Can my family eat with me?**</a>

 **A:** Food from the buffet lines is limited to those with a food ticket.
-We ask that if your family wishes to join you for breakfast or lunch, they meet you in the seating area with self provided meals.
+We ask that if your family wishes to join you for breakfast or lunch, they meet you in the seating area with self-provided meals.
 This ensures that we have an accurate head count for accounting purposes.

 <a href="#q8" name="q8">**Q: What is the wristband I received at registration for?**</a>